JanNitschke/svelte-css-rune/README.md

 ```bash
 bun run build
 ```
+### Tests
 Bun is required to run the tests.
 ```bash
 bun test
 ```

+This library contains end-to-end tests that verify the functionality of the preprocessor.
+The transform tests executes the generated svelte components and makes sure the styles are applied correctly.

+The walk tests check all stages of the preprocessor to avoid regressions.

+All errors and warnings are tested.

 # Comparison to svelte-preprocess-cssmodules